A Declaration of My Personal Values and Beliefs

-As I have been writing much about politics, metapolitics, and ethics on this blog lately, I feel obliged to declare my personal Weltanschauung—values, beliefs, and ideologies—so that you have an easier time spotting potential blind spots and biases in my writing and arguing.
+As I have been writing a lot about politics, metapolitics, and ethics on this blog lately, I feel obliged to declare my personal Weltanschauung so that you have an easier time spotting potential blind spots and biases in my writing and arguing.
 Please do not hesitate to call me out on any bullshit, falsity, irrationality, or incongruence you find here or in any of my blog posts, but do consider that I am a developing human being whose attitudes and opinions naturally change over time.

 - Mindcoolness.
 A state of equanimity (ataraxia) and gratitude for the True Will.
 This value reveals my admiration for Stoicism and similar ideals in religious traditions, especially Taoism, Hinduism, and Buddhism.
 The gratitude aspect stems from my experience that being grateful reliably gets me out of states of distraction, worry, and rumination and into a state of mindful bliss wherein the mind is cool.
 The True Will is something one can be grateful for in all circumstances, be it as one’s own willpower, as another person’s willfulness, or as a manifestation of the divine Will of Nature.
 Based on the value of mindcoolness is also my meditation practice and my appreciation for freedom, the degree to which a man does what he truly wants with a cool mind.

 - Physical Vitality.
 Bodily health, strength, and agility.
 Spinoza once wrote in his Ethics, pars IV, prop.
 11, “Whatsoever increases or diminishes, helps or hinders the power of activity in our body, the idea thereof increases or diminishes, helps or hinders the power of thought in our mind.”
-Although he was talking about active affective states (positive emotions), these states are inextricably linked with physical vitality.
+Although he was talking about active affective states, these states are inextricably linked with physical vitality.
 It feels good to be physically powerful, and in order to pursue wisdom and mindcoolness, my body must be healthy, strong, and agile.
-This is why I devote a large portion of my life to powerlifting, training Brazilian jiu-jitsu, and simply being in motion as much as possible, ideally walking in the woods.
-In particular, bodily exertion calms down my mind (pro mindcoolness) and a stronger, more muscular body makes me more confident to engage in difficult situations that will give me new life experiences (pro wisdom).
+This is why I devote a large portion of my life to powerlifting, training Brazilian jiu-jitsu, and simply being in motion as much as possible, ideally walking in the woods or swimming in some lake.
+In particular, bodily exertion calms down my mind (pro mindcoolness) and a strong body makes me more confident to engage in difficult situations that will give me new life experiences (pro wisdom).